mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 The VGG-16 network recognizes 1000 classes of images.
 It has 16 layers (we don't count the output and the pooling layers).
 Such a large network will be very hard to train in practice.
 It'll require a large dataset and many hours of training.

-As we mentioned in the CNN section above, the hidden layers in a CNN recognize different features of an image, starting from edges, going to more advanced features, such as shapes and so on.
+The hidden layers in a trained CNN recognize different features of the images from its training set starting from edges, going to more advanced features, such as shapes, individual objects, and so on.
+A trained CNN, similar to VGG-16, which recognizes a large set of images will have hidden layers that have discovered a lot of features from its training set.
+Such features would be in common between most images, and respectively, reusable across different tasks.

-Transfer learning allows us to reuse an already existing and trained network.
+**Transfer learning** allows us to reuse an already existing and trained network.
 We can take the output from any of the layers of the existing network and feed it as an input to a new neural network.
-This way, by using backpropagation, over time we can train the newly created neural network to recognize new higher level features and properly classify our images.
+This way, by training the newly created neural network, over time it can be taught to recognize new higher level features and properly classify images that the source model has never seen before.

 <img src="/images/tfjs-cnn/transfer.svg" style="display: block; margin: auto; margin-top: 20px; margin-bottom: 20px;">

-For our purposes, we'll use the MobileNet neural network, from the [@tensorflow-models/mobilenet](https://www.npmjs.com/package/@tensorflow-models/mobilenet) package.
+For our purposes, we'll use the **MobileNet neural network**, from the [@tensorflow-models/mobilenet](https://www.npmjs.com/package/@tensorflow-models/mobilenet) package.
 MobileNet is as powerful as VGG-16 but it's also much smaller which makes its forward propagation much faster.
 MobileNet has been trained on the [ILSVRC-2012-CLS](http://www.image-net.org/challenges/LSVRC/2012/) image classification dataset.

 You can give MobileNet a try in the widget below.
-Feel free to select an image from your file system or use the camera as an input:
+Feel free to select an image from your file system or use your camera as an input:

 <div class="image-widget" id="mobile-net">
   <div class="prediction"></div>